-Your person-specific data (e.g. e-mail address) will be processed by us solely in accordance with the provisions of German and European data protection law.
+Your person-specific data (e.g. e-mail address) will be processed by us solely by the provisions of German and European data protection laws.
 Data is person-specific if it can be clearly assigned to a specific natural person.
-You can find the legal basis of data protection in the General Data Protection Regulation (DSGVO), in the German Data Protection Law (BDSG) and in the German Telemedia Act (TMG).
+You can find the legal basis of data protection in the General Data Protection Regulation (DSGVO), in the German Data Protection Law (BDSG), and the German Telemedia Act (TMG).

 We draw your attention to the fact that Internet-based data transfer has security gaps.
 Absolute protection against access by third parties is therefore not possible.